 Weekly Parent Letter

-Our next school Mass is Wednesday, September 28th at 10:30 am.
-The staff will be leading us.
+Our next school Mass is Wednesday, November 23th at 10:30 am.
+The 5th and 6th grades will be leading us.

 The students will be able to enjoy one of their marathon rewards next Wednesday afternoon when we have our Saint Ball Tournament.
 It will also be a dress-up day and we will wear our hats and sunglasses.